MetOffice/PSyTran/README.md

   license.
 See LICENSE in the root of the repository for full licensing details.
 -->

-# PSyACC: tools for automating OpenACC GPU porting efforts using PSyclone
+# PSyTran: tools for automating OpenACC GPU porting efforts using PSyclone

 ## Introduction

-Before introducing PSyACC, we should introduce [PSyclone](https://github.com/stfc/PSyclone).
+Before introducing PSyTran, we should introduce [PSyclone](https://github.com/stfc/PSyclone).
 PSyclone is a domain-specific compiler and code transformation tool for earth system codes written in Fortran.
 In code transformation mode (which is of main interest here), PSyclone can be used to read in